There are many kinds of succulents you can grow:

 Mealybugs can be removed with the end of a q-tip or a toothpick wrapped in cotton and dipped in alcohol.

 Be careful to keep any alcohol from the plant itself.
-Mealybugs are easiest to control before they multiply, so keep a watchful eye on your plants.
+Mealybugs on succulents are easiest to control before they multiply, so keep a watchful eye on your plant collection.

 Although cacti are essentially American in origin, others come from such far away places as the African desert, Madagascar and the Canary Islands.